 Redefine success.
 There’s something cultural about having things perfect.
 Be relentless in your pursuit of the journey.
 Help your people value the process of learning and becoming the better version of themselves.
 When people understand that failure is expected, they’re likely to try things that will surprise and delight.

 Widen your frame.
 When we silo our thinking and goals, we limit our potential and our people.
-Innovation is intrinsically linked to learning, technology, and change.
+Organizational innovation is intrinsically linked to learning, technology, and change.
 Function is fiction!
 Imagine what might happen if you shed your title to furiously focus on the needs of your business and your people.
 What new possibilities exist?